raydatme/deploy-api/README.md

 - `POST '/auth'`: Takes an email and a password as json arguments and returns a JWT based on a custom secret.
 - `GET '/contents'`: Requires a valid JWT, and returns the un-encrpyted contents of that token.

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
-The built-in Flask server is adequate for local development, but not production, the production-ready [Gunicorn](https://gunicorn.org/) server is used to deploy the app.
+The built-in Flask server is adequate for local development, but not production.
+The production-ready [Gunicorn](https://gunicorn.org/) server is used to deploy the app.

 ## Run Locally Without Containerization
 Install Python dependencies.